opentok/Opentok-Java-SDK/DEVELOPING.md

 1. Run `gradle uploadArchives` to create a staging release.
 1. Login to [OSSRH](https://oss.sonatype.org/) and promote the staging release to a public release.
-1. Change the version number for future development by incrementing the patch number and adding "-alpha.1" in each file except the README, then make another commit with the message "Begin development on next version".
+1. Change the version number for future development by incrementing the patch number and adding "-alpha.1" in each file except the README.
+Building may have generated the docs files once again, so to clear them run `git checkout -- docs/`.
+Then stage the remaining files and commit with the message "Begin development on next version".
-1. Push the changes to the source repository: `git push origin master`
+1. Push the changes to the source repository: `git push origin master; git push --tags origin`
-1. Create a zip for uploading the release to Github Releases
+1. Find the latest .jar in the build directory and upload this as an attached to the latest GitHub Release.

 ### IDE Integration